-Pros and Cons Of Contact Center Outsourcing
+Pros and Cons Of An Outsourced Contact Center

 When people talk about contact center outsourcing, they often use the term interchangeably with call center outsourcing.

 But here’s the thing: They’re not the same, especially today.

 An outsourced call center generally refers to an office full of professionals answering calls, often offshore.
 A customer service contact center, in contrast, means an office where agents work through multiple channels—like live chat, social media, email, and phone calls—to answer consumer questions and resolve problems.

 Benefits of call centers include reduced operating costs, increased sales results, and improved productivity.
 On the other hand, there are far greater disadvantages.
 The old-school offshore call centers and business process outsourcing services (BPOS) that have garnered a bad reputation are on their way out and are being replaced by more niche-specific, US-based centers staffed with talented specialists.
 Modern retailers and ecommerce brands (and their customers) demand this level of integration and familiarity and are a driving force behind this shift.

 What’s the best choice for you to build, maintain, and improve customer relationships?
 Do you tackle this responsibility in-house or outsource to a specialized contact center in the United States?